AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_ios.md

 if([aExt objectForKey:MSG_EXT_READ_RECEIPT]) {
     message.isNeedGroupAck = YES;
 }
-// Sets `chatType` to `AgoraChatTypeGroupChat` as a thread belongs to a chat group. message.chatType = (AgoraChatType)self.conversationType;
+// Sets `chatType` to `AgoraChatTypeGroupChat` as a thread that belongs to a chat group. message.chatType = (AgoraChatType)self.conversationType;
 // Sets `isChatThread` to `YES` to mark this message as a thread message. message.isChatThreadMessage = self.isChatThread;